-This whisky themed road trip gives you a comprehensive taste of the range and variety of Scottish single malts with a touring route around the distilleries of the Lowland, Highland, Islands & Speyside whisky regions.
+This Scottish whisky tour gives you a comprehensive taste of the range and variety of Scottish single malts with a driving route around the distilleries of the Lowlands, Highlands, Speyside & Islands.

 The tour itinerary isn't just about whisky and the driving route features some of the most scenic roads through the Highlands and along the rugged West coast of Scotland.

-You could pace this as an itinerary for an 8 day tour, but if you are not in a hurry and want to follow our day trip ideas, you can adapt the plan for a 2 week tour of Scotland.
+You could pace this as an 8 day Whisky tour, but if you are not in a hurry and want to follow our day trip ideas, you can adapt the plan for a 2 week tour of Scotland.

 Allow a minimum of 8 days to drive this tour route.